12 Different Types of Mold in Homes and Easy Prevention Strategies

 The Penicillium genus contains over 300 species, including Penicillin known for important antibiotic production and food processing capabilities.
 Usually vivid blue-green or yellow, it does not typically produce serious toxins but remains a concern for immunocompromised individuals.
 Allergic reactions in the form of respiratory problems and sore throats may occur in some people.

-Penicillium is one of the most common types of mold found in ordinary homes.
+Penicillium is one of the most common indoor molds.
 It can grow on fabrics, old mattresses, couch cushions, carpets, plywood, and even in the insulation inside walls.
 Any damp building materials and books, boxes, or wood stored in moist basements are potential hazards.

 10) Stachybotrys (Black Mold)